DOI10.47051/IGOK8377

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..13,14 Pseudoboa coronata is listed in this category mainly because the species is widely distributed, inhabits both well-preserved forests and human-modified environments, and occurs in protected areas throughout its distribution range.
 Therefore, P. coronata is considered to be facing no major immediate extinction threats.13 However, the destruction and fragmentation of forested environments throughout the Amazon basin can be a threat for the long-term of survival of some populations.
 There are records of individuals of this species killed by vehicular traffic in areas where paved roads cross through disturbed forest.2

-Distribution: Pseudoboa coronata is widely distributed throughout the Amazon basin in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.15 The species also occurs marginally in the Brazilian Cerrado.15 In Ecuador, P. coronata has been recorded at elevations between 192 and 1015 m (Fig. 2).
+Distribution: Pseudoboa coronata is widely distributed throughout the Amazon basin in Bolivia, Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Peru, Suriname, and Venezuela.15 The species also occurs marginally in the Brazilian Cerrado.15

 Distribution of Pseudoboa coronata in Ecuador